dmierkin-vrinco/pdfqanda/README.md

 pdfqanda ask "What is the executive summary?"
 ```

-The retriever returns the highest-scoring chunks along with proto-citations in
+The retriever returns the highest-scoring chunks along with citations in the
-the form `【doc:… §… p.…】`.
+form `【doc:… §… p.…】`.

 ## Testing